neurobioinfo/scrnabox/README_HTO.md

 ---
 layout: post
-title: Steps of analyzing HTO via scrnabox pipeline
+title:  A Guide to Analyzing HTO with the Scrnabox Pipeline
 description: A short introduction to  Hashtag oligonucleotide analyzing using scrnabox pipeline
-date: 2022-03-07
+date: 2022-05-08
 author: Saeid Amiri
 published: true
 tags: scRNA HTO